 Flaxseed: Does it affect risk of prostate cancer?

-In one study involving men diagnosed with prostate cancer, those who took a flaxseed supplement and followed a low-fat diet saw their prostate-specific antigen (PSA) levels decline.
+Some studies have suggested that flaxseed may have positive effects on the prostate.
+For instance, one study involving men diagnosed with prostate cancer found that those who took a flaxseed supplement and followed a low-fat diet saw their prostate-specific antigen (PSA) levels decline.
 PSA can be a measure of how fast prostate cancer is spreading.

-Other studies have shown either no positive effect or a negative effect of flaxseed — and the alpha-linolenic acid contained in flaxseed — on prostate health.
+Other studies have shown no positive effect of flaxseed — and the alpha-linolenic acid contained in flaxseed — on prostate health.

 Overall, it remains unclear whether flaxseed or flaxseed oil has a role in the prevention or treatment of prostate cancer.
 Controlled clinical trials may help determine whether or not it's useful in the long term.